The Ultimate Washington Road Trip

 Cascade Loop Scenic Highway

-The Cascade Loop is a scenic 440-mile drive through some of Washington State’s most spectacular landscapes!
+The Cascade Loop is a scenic 440-mile drive taking you past some of the most spectacular Washington State scenery!
 The journey starts in northern Washington near Everett, about 30 miles north of Seattle.
 Head east on Highway 2 and you’re on your way!
 Could the drive be done in a day or two?
 Technically, yes, but you would miss out on soooo much!
-We’ve put together this guide to 1) showcase the endless things to see and do along the route and 2) to convince you that this Pacific Northwest road trip is a vacation destination in and of itself!
+We’ve put together this Cascade Loop road trip guide to 1) showcase the endless things to see and do along the route and 2) to convince you that this Pacific Northwest road trip is a vacation destination in and of itself!
 Our ultimate goal is to persuade you to start planning your own trip along the Cascade Loop in Washington, so by the end of this post, we’ll see if we’ve met that goal!

-In late September, we spent 9 glorious days driving and exploring the loop, and as such we were able to pack in quite a lot!
-Spending an average of two nights in each place gave us adequate time to explore the surrounding area.
+In late September, we spent 9 glorious days driving and exploring the Cascade Loop Washington, and as such we were able to pack in quite a lot!
+Spending an average of two nights in each place gave us adequate time to explore the gorgeous Washington scenery.
 If your schedule doesn’t allow more than a week, you could stay in each of our recommended destinations for just one night, but you really wouldn’t want to spend any less than 5 days on the route.
-(Stay tuned until the very end to see our recommended accommodations along the Cascade Loop.)
+(Stay tuned until the very end to see our Cascade Loop lodging recommendations.)

-In this post, we’ll cover all of the wonderful things we experienced along the route!
-Because there is way too much information to cover in just one post, you’ll notice several links to other posts we’ve written from our adventures on the Cascade Loop.
+In this post, we’ll cover all of the wonderful things we experienced along the Cascade Loop drive!
+Because there is way too much information to cover in just one post, you’ll notice several links to other posts we’ve written from our adventures along the route.
+Hopefully this will help you plan your own Cascade Loop itinerary.
 So, without further adieu, let’s start the drive on this incredible Washington road trip!

 Snohomish River Valley

 Coming from Seattle, the road trip officially begins when you peel off from Interstate 5 onto Highway 2 in Everett.
 You’ll first pass through the Snohomish River Valley.
 If you’re into antiques, it’s important to note that the town of Snohomish is known as the Antique Capital of the Northwest.
-Or maybe you’re more of a water enthusiast – be sure to visit the town of Monroe where you’ll find plenty of opportunities for fishing, rafting, and other water sports.
+Or maybe you’re more of a water enthusiast.
+If that’s the case, be sure to visit the town of Monroe where you’ll find plenty of opportunities for fishing, rafting, and other water sports.
 Got a sweet tooth?
 You’ll definitely want to stop by the Sultan Bakery for a delicious snack.
 And to work off that tasty treat, you can take a hike to the 265-ft Wallace Falls.

 A must-stop in the town of Index is the Espresso Chalet (Milepost 36).
 Here, you will find plenty of beverage options and even more scrumptious eats.
 Just beyond the chalet are scenic views of Bridal View Falls.
 And don’t miss the opportunity to take your picture with (wooden) Sasquatch, marking the location where Harry and the Hendersons was filmed in 1987.